honguyenminh/pytest-seminar/docs/content.md

 Then, run the command `pytest` in your project root folder to try running it.

+It's that simple.

+### Configuration

+You can pass configs as flags directly into `pytest` command when running, or for convenience, declare them inside *a config file*.

+pytest supports `toml` file and `ini` file as config, but `toml` is recommended.

+Config values to keep in mind will be shown later on in this guide.
+The full list can be found on [pytest docs site](https://docs.pytest.org/en/stable/reference/customize.html).

 ## Example test files

 A test file would look something like: